VanDenHendeSimon/sql-to-class/README.md

 When your database has a lot of tables, which have a lot of columns, this can rapidly turn into a lot of work.
 On top of that, there is also a very high risk to commit human-errors.
 Both of these I thought could be avoided rather easily.

 All of this manual labor is eliminated by this script.
+All of the generated code is included in this repo: ./sql/anyfolder_python